Quick Answer: How To Apply For Health Insurance

 How do I compare health insurance plans effectively?

-To compare plans effectively, look beyond the monthly premium and evaluate the annual deductible, out-of-pocket maximum, copay and coinsurance structure, and the insurer’s provider network to ensure your preferred doctors and hospitals are included.
+Look beyond the monthly premium.
+Evaluate the annual deductible, out-of-pocket maximum, and copay structure, and verify that your preferred doctors and hospitals are in-network before enrolling.
 Use the HealthCare.gov Plan Finder tool or your state exchange’s comparison tool to view side-by-side details.
-The National Association of Insurance Commissioners (NAIC) also maintains a consumer complaint database that can help you assess insurer reliability before you enroll.
+The National Association of Insurance Commissioners (NAIC) also maintains a consumer complaint database that can help you assess insurer reliability before you commit.